jdweaver14/guide/creatingcontent.md

 >> Interested in Natural Language Processing.

 The advice below is from Cornell Career Services on what should be included in a resume.

-If we are looking to use our resumes as a starting point for content to add to our Digital Portfolios, the sections Heading, Objective, Education can go in your bio section.
-Activities and Interests could also go here, or in a separate page with additional information.

-For the remainder of the sections, relating to your achievements and experiences, your Digital Portfolio is your chance to expand upon your favourite projects.
-Create pages showing images, videos of your work and your process or directly publish any interactive work.
-You can have pages for each of the projects you want to highlight, or group them into categories (e.g. a page for project team work, a page for internship projects).

 > **Heading**
 > Include name, permanent and local addresses, e-mail address, and phone number.
 If using two addresses, indicate dates you can be reached at each.